sergiofasilva/object-state-history/README.md

 const obj = { a: 1, b: 2 };
 const objHistory = new ObjectStateHistory(obj);

-// Change the value of a property\nobjHistory.a = 3;
+// Change the value of a property objHistory.a = 3;

+// Change the value of multiple properties objHistory.merge({ c: 3, d: 4 });

 // Replace the entire object
 objHistory.replace({ a: 4, b: 5 });